Best Sensory and Fidget Toys For Autism and SPD

 Thinking Putty Customer review

-My family had the chance to try out three-holiday colors of Crazy Aaron’s Thinking Putty this past month. … It was the Alien Ooze glow-in-the-dark color, retail packaged as Smart Mass exclusively for ThinkGeek. … I need to make clear that this not Silly Putty. … Crazy Aaron’s Puttyworld.
+My family had the chance to try out three-holiday colors of Crazy Aaron’s Thinking Putty this past month. … It was the Alien Ooze glow-in-the-dark color, retail packaged as Smart Mass exclusively for ThinkGeek. … I need to make clear that this is not Silly Putty. … Crazy Aaron’s Puttyworld.

 More Putty Customer review

 Standout features.
 Cost: As a free, open-source application, PuTTY is a no-brainer compared to most commercial terminal applications.
-Choices: Between the wide variety of protocols that it supports and the options for connections, PuTTY fills many needs, particularly less everyday tasks like using SCP and SFTP.
+Choices: Between the wide variety of protocols it supports and the options for connections, PuTTY fills many needs, particularly less everyday tasks like SCP and SFTP.

 Stretchy Fidgets Customer review

 They’re perfect for sensory and tactile stimulation.
-Made with high-quality custom formulated materials, they are hypoallergenic, non-toxic, and free of BPAs, phthalates, and latex.
-Our stretchy strings are robust, durable and safe for kids and adults alike
+Made with high-quality custom-formulated materials, they are hypoallergenic, non-toxic, and free of BPAs, phthalates, and latex.
+Our stretchy strings are robust, durable, and safe for kids and adults alike.

 Mad Matter Customer review